cj-mills/christianjmills/_posts/2021-2-26-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 When you run the code cell below, you will be prompted to open a link to allow Google Colab to access your Drive.

 Once you allow access you will be provided with an authorization code.
-Copy and past the code into text box that appears in the output of the code cell.
+Copy and paste the code into text box that appears in the output of the code cell and press Enter.

 ```python
 drive.mount('/content/drive')